victor-nuzhniy/nimble/README.md

 1. Create in the project root (or obtain from team member) an `.env` file with environment variables required by application.

+### Performing commits

+1. Pre-commit hook installed, settings are in .pre-commit-config.yaml
+2. To instantiate new hook settings change .pre-commit-config.yaml file and run     pre-commit install

 ### Local run in docker container using docker-compose

 1. Ensure `.env` file has at least `POSTGRES_USER`, `POSTGRES_PASSWORD` and